Philly Zoo: Oldest aardvark in captivity in US dies at 28

-PHILADELPHIA (AP) — The Philadelphia Zoo says the oldest aardvark in captivity in the United State has died.
+PHILADELPHIA (AP) — The Philadelphia Zoo says the oldest aardvark in captivity in the United States has died.

 The zoo announced on Wednesday AJ was 28 years old and died of heart failure.